XLOTLCreations/Bad-Apple-Core/Doc1-FirstBoot.md

 Parts List:
 Arduino NANO/UNO (for burning), respective Arduino model cable to connect to your host PC, small breadboard, jumper wires, 3x 1KOhm 1/4Watt 1% (preferred but not strict) and 3x 2KOhm 1/4Watt 1% (preferred but not strict) through hole resistors.
+I used 1/4W resistors being the most ubiquitious but you can easily opt to use pretty much anything below or above 1/4W power as the signals are essentially very low power themselves.